Capital Markets Union: European Integration

 The idea that Capital Markets integration is an important project to tackle the problem of market fragmentation in Europe has its contradictions.
 Unlike the Banking union of the European Union, the Capital Markets Union project encompasses different member states with different legal backgrounds and does not entail full harmonisation.
 According to the ECB, to tackle the problem of market fragmentation, capital markets need equal access to financial services and equal treatment and not just convergence as it will not guarantee financial integration.
-Nonetheless, the project has not managed to deliver this so far and with the UK's exit, it seems unlike that efforts will be made in this field as other financial centres will compete to takes London's place in the continent.
+Nonetheless, the project has not managed to deliver this so far and with the UK's exit, it seems unlikely that efforts will be made in this field as other financial centres will compete to take London's place in the continent.

 Brexit

-The UK was in the forefront of the project since the beginning.
-The then British-appointed Commission, Johnathan Hill was an active voice in promoting the continuation of the initiative.
+The UK was at the forefront of the project since the beginning.
+The then British-appointed Commission, Jonathan Hill was an active voice in promoting the continuation of the initiative.
 The Brexit decision was shocking for many as it meant that the CMU would see its efforts to build a risk-sharing via liquidity derivatives and securities markets very limited.

-The initial aim of the project was to get closer to UK by repairing the ties with the EU27 as it would include all member states attracting and benefiting the City at the same time.
-In practice, it will also mean that the EU will lose the UK's wholesale market rendering the project somehow "meaningless" as this incentive along with the UK's proactive role diminished the project's publicization as from Brexit and lost support from some member states.
+The initial aim of the project was to repair ties with the UK ahead of the Brexit referendum as it would prove to be a beneficial project for the City of London at the same time.
+In practice, following Brexit, the EU lost access to the UK's wholesale market which somewhat diminishes the impact of the CMU project.